 Your body might also show the signs of burnout: sleeping too little or too much, being always hungry or having no appetite, and feeling achy and out of sorts.

-I remember feeling so tired that it seemed impossible to write one more article or meet one more client.
+I remember feeling so tired that it seemed impossible to write one more article, check one more email, or meet one more client.

 Your zest for life abandons you

 When you’re burned out, your attitude shifts—for the worst.
 Even if you had always been positive, you might feel that nothing excites you anymore and picture worst-case scenarios.

 I would chastise myself for having missed out on opportunities, for having spent time and effort on marketing tasks that didn’t work, and for wasting years of my life trying to fix the unfixable.
 I felt like a loser.